HMCS Otter: Service history

-Constructed for Vincent Astor by Robert Jacob of City Island, New York as Nourmahal, the vessel was launched in 1921.
+Constructed for Vincent Astor by Robert Jacob Shipyard of City Island, New York as Nourmahal, the vessel was launched in 1921.
 Later in the 1920s he sold the vessel to John W. Hubbard who used the yacht for coastal cruises.
 The vessel was renamed Conseco.

 To augment the local sea defences of East Coast ports in World War II, the Royal Canadian Navy sought large, steel-hulled yachts to requisition.
 However, a significant lack of capable vessels were owned by Canadians.
 Canada turned to its southern neighbour for suitable ships, finding several that met the navy's requirements.
 However, US neutrality laws prevented their sale to belligerents in the war.
 In order to circumvent these laws, the Royal Canadian Navy requisitioned the yachts of prominent Canadian yachtsmen and then sent them to the US to purchase the yachts that had been identified by the navy without the US government knowing they were working for the navy.
 The money to acquire the vessels was provided by the Canadian government through bank loans.

 Philip S. Ross, a business executive from Montreal, Quebec was sent to acquire Conseco after his own yacht had been requisitioned.
 After acquiring the yacht, Ross has his own yacht returned, and Conseco arrived at Halifax, Nova Scotia in late May 1940.
 After arriving at Halifax, the yacht was renamed Otter and sailed with fellow armed yacht Moose to Quebec City, Quebec to undergo conversion to an armed yacht.
 Conversion to an armed yacht involved removing most of the luxurious finery and installing naval hardware.
 Otter required more than just the installation of armament though.
 The vessel's fresh water tanks were corroded and needed replacing and all the generating machinery was shot and needed replacement.